RoxanaTeodora/Weather-App/README.md

 ### The app utilizes an asynchronous function to fetch data from the API.

-### The weather icon will change depending on the weather condition.
+### The weather icon will change depending on the weather conditions.

-The typical switch statement was changed to if statement to include more options
+The typical switch statement was changed to an if statement to include more options